Trequetrum/rxjs-my-guide/Nns.md

 This is bad and you should feel ashamed.
 No, it’s not that bad but it is a code smell.
 Too much of this sort of thing and your code-base starts to become a maze of callbacks.
 They’re hard to debug and the cognitive load of maintaining and extending your program becomes considerable after a few short months of development.
 Never mind being part of a bigger team and managing code reviews.

-Here’s how you write it without a nearest subscription:
+Here’s how you write it without a nested subscription:

 ```JavaScript
 doSomething().pipe(